 When the primary functions are down, an alternate site is a separate operating location to be used by business functions.

-An asset is anything that has value to the company, such as a piece of equipment or the workforce.
+Anything that has value to the company, such as a piece of equipment or the workforce.

-An audit is a formal inspection and confirmation to check whether the standard or set of guidelines is being followed correctly, the records are accurate, and efficiency and effectiveness targets are being met.
+A formal inspection and confirmation to check whether the standard or set of guidelines is being followed correctly, the records are accurate, and efficiency and effectiveness targets are being met.

-Backup is the process of copying data to another location, so if the original data is lost or destroyed, there is another copy.
+The process of copying data to another location, so if the original data is lost or destroyed, there is another copy.

-A black swan is an unpredictable event that may bring more than expected of a situation and has potentially dire consequences.
+An unpredictable event that may bring more than expected of a situation and has potentially dire consequences.
 Black swan events are characterized by their extreme rarity, severe impact, and the widespread assertion they were evident in hindsight.

-Business continuity is the ongoing process that ensures the necessary steps are taken to maintain organizational resilience, identify potential losses and their impact, and maintain viable recovery strategies, plans, and the continuity of services.
+The ongoing process that ensures the necessary steps are taken to maintain organizational resilience, identify potential losses and their impact, and maintain viable recovery strategies, plans, and the continuity of services.

 Business Continuity Management (BCM)